 The District maintains its financial records and prepares its financial reports on the modified accrual basis of accounting.
 The District budgets and expends funds according to procedures mandated by the Pennsylvania Department of Education.
-An annual operating budget is prepared by management and is submitted to the School Board for approval prior to the beginning of the fiscal year (July 1) each year.
+An annual operating budget is prepared by management and is submitted to the School Board for approval prior to the beginning of the fiscal year (July 1) of each year.
 The major fund that is budgeted is the General Fund.
-Over the course of the year, the budget was revised to reflect additional funding.

-Actual revenues had an unfavorable variance of \$511,728, or 1.69% less than budgeted, partially due to COVID-19 effects on investment revenue.
-Actual expenditures were \$527,472, or 1.68% less than budgeted.
+Actual revenues had a favorable variance of \$1,173,631 or 3.64% more than budgeted due to increases in Federal Funding, specifically ESSER funds.
+Actual expenditures were \$558,589 or about 1.75% less than what was budgeted.

-Overall, there was a favorable net budget variance of \$15,744 as described above.
+Overall, there was a positive net budget variance of \$1,732,220